Sexual Harassment Reports and Investigations

 • Documentary and Physical Evidence.
 This section lists all of the documents and other physical evidence collected in support of the investigation.

 • Allegations and List of Facts.
-This section lists the original allegations and the facts, as revealed from the evidence, relevant to each allegation.
+This section lists the original allegations and the facts (relevant to each allegation) that have been substantiated, or not substantiated, based on the evidence.

 Step 9.
 Next Steps After Reporting Outcome of Investigation

-The SHO must share the investigation report with the agency head, or his or her designee, in order for the agency to issue its Notice of Findings and Conclusions.
-The SHO shall not provide the investigation report to the parties or witnesses involved in the investigation (nor to any other unauthorized party), as the investigation report is deliberative, may require additional work (as determined by the agency Head or designee), and does not constitute the agency’s official findings regarding the matter investigated.
+The SHO must share the investigation report with the Agency Head, or his or her designee, in order for the agency to draft the Agency Report.
+The SHO shall not provide the investigation report to the parties or witnesses involved in the investigation (nor to any other unauthorized party), as the investigation report is deliberative, may require additional work (as determined by the Agency Head or designee), and does not constitute the agency’s official findings regarding the matter investigated.
 If the SHO is unable to complete the investigation report within the 60-day period, the SHO must immediately notify the agency General Counsel.

 In addition to imposing discipline on the employee found to have engaged in misconduct, the agency may also have an obligation to report credible violations of the District’s Code of Conduct to the Board of Ethics and Government Accountability (BEGA).
 Such violations of the Code of Conduct may arise where the employee has engaged in ethical violations such as giving gifts to employees for sexual favors, bribing witnesses or potential reporters of sexual harassment, or using government resources to carry out the harassing behavior.